A Large Batch Optimizer Reality Check: Traditional, Generic Optimizers Suffice Across Batch Sizes

 \subsection{Related work}

 \citet{shallue2019measuring} and \citet{zhang2019algorithmic} explored the effects of data parallelism on neural network training for different optimizers, finding no evidence that larger batch sizes degrade performance and demonstrating that different optimizers can achieve perfect scaling up to different critical batch sizes. \citet{you2017lars,you2019lamb} developed the LARS and LAMB optimizers in the hope of speeding up training by achieving perfect scaling beyond standard optimizers.
 Many other recent papers have proposed new optimization algorithms for generic batch sizes or larger batch sizes \citep[see][]{schmidt2020descending}. \citet{choi2019empirical} and \citet{schmidt2020descending} demonstrated the difficulties with fairly comparing optimizers, showing that the hyperparameter tuning protocol is a key determinant of optimizer rankings.
 The MLPerf Training benchmark \citep{mattson2019mlperf} provides a competitive ranking of neural network training systems, but does not shed much light on the relative performance of optimizers because entrants are limited in the algorithms they can use and the hyperparameters they can tune.
-We are unaware of any prior studies aiming to establish stronger baselines for standard optimizers at the batch sizes considered in this paper.
-Optimizer baselines are typically provided by the authors of new algorithms, who have limited incentives to spend significant effort and computational resources producing the strongest possible baselines.